 - The best time of day to post

 - The best day of the week to post

 Overview of Facebook Insights

-You’ll be able to see a general overview of your Facebook page that covers your audience and the performance of your posts.
+You’ll find a general overview of your Facebook page that covers your audience and the performance of your posts.
 Data can be taken from one day, the previous seven days, or the last 28 days.
-You can drill-down further for more high-level stats.
+Drill-down further, and you'll reveal more high-level stats.

-- Where page likes happened – Where your likes are coming from.
-When someone likes a page, Facebook recommends other pages to like.
+- Where page likes happened – where your likes are coming from.
+When a user likes a page, Facebook recommends other pages to like

-- Reach – Post engagement over time to find out what content performs well.
+- Reach – post engagement over time will help you find out what content performs well

-- Page views – You can learn which parts of your page are working and which are not, such as About, Photos, Home, etc. You’ll also find out where your traffic is coming from.
+- Page views – you can learn which parts of your page are working and which are not, such as About, Photos, Home, etc. You’ll also discover where your traffic is coming from

-- Posts – Discover how many fans viewed your page each day and what time of day they were online.
+- Posts – identify how many fans viewed your page each day and what time of day they were online

-- People – Identify your fans’ demographic, including location, men vs women, and their language.
+- People – learn your fans’ demographic, including location, men vs women, and language

 LinkedIn Company Page Analytics provide metrics and trends about your company page.
-These can only be viewed by administrators of the page.
+But, they can only be viewed by administrators of the page.
 Data can be found under three tabs: